 The Maintenance Shops Units are divided into two service shop areas, each supervised by a Craft Supervisor II.
 One shop area combines responsibility for the Central Jail Complex and the James A. Musick Facility.
 The second shop area includes the Theo Lacy Facility and a Core Services shop that serves various facilities and provides electrical, locksmithing, and specialty services to all Sheriff's facilities.
 These shops perform the in-house preventive maintenance and repair services for a variety of specialized buildings and facilities totaling over two million square feet.
 A broad range of craft and maintenance specialists are represented within the 47 craft workers and 4 craft supervisory staff of the Maintenance Shops Units

-The Compliance Management Unit covers a broad range of mandated inspections, environmental protection, safety, and fiscal responsibilities related to maintaining the operating systems of the Departments buildings.
-A full-time Administrative Manager coordinates resources from other Facilities Operations Units who contribute to the accomplishment of technical maintenance responsibilities mandated by Federal, State and local Regulatory Agencies.
-This unit is comprised of 5 teams that perform critical support and compliance functions.
+The Maintenance Support and Compliance Unit provides the point of contact for customer maintenance requests.
+Work orders, materials requisitions, and a wide variety of reports are produced regularly using specialized software.
+The unit also provides general clerical support for Facilities Operations including timekeeping, maintenance of document files and daily work order processing.
+This unit covers a broad range of mandated inspections, environmental protection, safety, and fiscal responsibilities related to maintaining the operating systems of the Departments buildings.
+A full-time Administrative Manager coordinates resources from other Facilities Operations’ units who contribute to the accomplishment of technical maintenance responsibilities mandated by Federal, State and local regulatory agencies.
+This unit is comprised of six areas that perform critical support and compliance functions.

 Budget Planning and Tracking